angeldev96/angeldev96/README.md

 <br/>

-- I'm a music lover, I listen Soft/Hard/Indie Rock, my favorite bands are The Stokes, Tame Impala and Cage the Elephant.
+- I'm a music lover, I listen Soft/Hard/Indie Rock, my favorite bands are The Strokes, Tame Impala, Cage the Elephant and Arctic Monkeys.